Fiserv/tenants-doc/github-search.md

 - The third suggested result will be tagged "All Github".

-For eg: On Fiserv repo's homepage, type your search term into the search box on the top left.
+For example: On Fiserv repo's homepage, type your search term into the search box on the top left.

 ![global search](assets/images/globalsearch.png)